AlekseyGe/BIT-calculator/README.md

-# BIT-calculator
+# BMI-calculator
-This is BIT calculator
+This is BMI calculator

 ![Screenshot](pic.png)